rpvsilva/graphql-fastify-server/README.md

   },
 ];
 ```

+## Liveness & Readiness

+To check the health of the server you can make a GET request to the endpoint `/server-health`

 ## Contributing
 If you have any doubt or to point out an issue just go ahead and create a new [issue](https://github.com/rpvsilva/graphql-fastify-server/issues/new).
 If you want to contribute, just [check](./CONTRIBUTING.md) how.